 Set in the Israel’s dwindling Moroccan community, three generations of women grapple with issues of family, femininity, folklore, and food.
-Clairvoyant grandmother Zohara predicts the future by cradling her client’s possessions while she sleeps.
-She wants her similarly-gifted daughter, Simone, to assume this role, but Simone has other ideas for her future.
-Meanwhile, her granddaughter, Zohar, wants to succeed her grandmother but lacks the gift.
+Clairvoyant grandmother Zohara (Rita Shukrun) predicts the future by cradling her client’s possessions while she sleeps.
+She wants her similarly-gifted daughter, Simone (Esti Yerushalmi), to assume this role, but Simone has other ideas for her future.
+Meanwhile, her granddaughter, Zohar (Meytal Gal), wants to succeed her grandmother but lacks the gift.
 Orange People unfolds as a sensuous story that questions whether tradition is better preserved or abandoned, and at what cost?
 Hanna Azoulay Hasfari’s directorial debut explores her own struggle for an identity somewhere between Moroccan and Israeli, tradition and modernity, family and individuality.

 ||Family, Immigrants to Israel, Sephardi-Ashkenazi Relationship, Women in Israeli Society